 - FC1(6 cr) Arts & Humanities Students will demonstrate knowledge of human cultures and cultural products-the arts and letters-and of how to study, compare, and critique diverse cultural perspectives and aesthetics.
-Students will also have the opportunity to produce their own cultural artifacts. - FC2 (8 cr) Lab Science Students will demonstrate knowledge of the physical and natural world and how to produce and apply that knowledge in a variety of settings. - FC3 History (3 cr) and Social Sciences (6 cr) Students will demonstrate knowledge of common and diverse historical experiences and of how to apply historical synthesis to inform decisions and understanding of the contemporary world.
+Students will also have the opportunity to produce their own cultural artifacts. - FC2 (8 cr) Lab Science Students will demonstrate knowledge of the physical and natural world and how to produce and apply that knowledge in a variety of settings. - FC3 History (3 cr) and Social Sciences (6 cr)- Students will demonstrate knowledge of common and diverse historical experiences and of how to apply historical synthesis to inform decisions and understanding of the contemporary world.
 Courses from the social sciences in particular should emphasize scientific analysis from the everyday world and should analyze data and problems as they relate to the contemporary world.
-Courses from the social sciences in particular should emphasis analysis from the everyday world and should analyze data and problems as they relate to the contemporary world.
+Courses from the social sciences in particular should emphasize scientific analysis from the social sciences in particular should emphasis analysis from the everyday world and should analyze data to the contemporary world.